 1. Faith

 Short-term teams come with fresh faith and courage.
 They have been praying and preparing.
 The team is expectant that God will work powerfully.
-A fresh injection of faith to discouraged workers in hard places can make a big difference!
+A fresh injection of faith in discouraged workers serving in hard places can make a big difference!
 They may have been laboring for years without fruit or breakthrough.
-Instead of calling the short-termers naïve, receive, and feed off of their enthusiasm and God-given faith.
+Instead of calling the short-termers naïve, receive, and feed off their enthusiasm and God-given faith.

 2. Boldness